TapeWerm/MCscripts/README.md

 # Description
-Minecraft Java Edition and Bedrock Dedicated Server (BDS for short) systemd units and bash scripts for backups, automatic updates, installation, and shutdown warnings
+Minecraft Java Edition and Bedrock Dedicated Server (BDS for short) systemd units, bash scripts, and IRC bot for backups, automatic updates, installation, and shutdown warnings

 @@@ **Compatible with Ubuntu** @@@

 Ubuntu on Windows 10 does not support systemd (Try [my Ubuntu Server 18.04 Setup](https://gist.github.com/TapeWerm/d65ae4aeb6653b669e68b0fb25ec27f3)).
 You can run the scripts without enabling the systemd units, except for [MCBEautoUpdate.sh](MCBEautoUpdate.sh).
-No automatic update scripts for Java Edition.
+No automatic update scripts or IRC bot for Java Edition.
 # Notes
 How to attach to the systemd service's tmux session (server console):
 ```bash